josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Tailwind is nearly as ubiquitous as it is polarizing these days.
 (I trust if you've been interested enough to read this far, I don't need to cite any sources on that score.)

 Proponents show a near cult-like devotion to Tailwind, some even going so far as to claim it's "fixed" CSS—or at the very least, made it manageable and predictable in a way it wasn't for them before.
-More than one Tailwind enthusiast has proclaimed they never want to style anything without it again.
 Most frontend frameworks and products feature a first-class Tailwind integration, due to its popularity.

-Detractors, on the other hand, claim Tailwind is messy; it gets in the way; it violates core fundamentals of web development; it really does nothing; it diminishes the power of CSS; and/or that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.
+Detractors, on the other hand, claim Tailwind is messy; it gets in the way; it violates core fundamentals of web development; it diminishes the power of CSS; and/or that it does the _opposite_ of what it's supposed to, adding complexity and making projects even _harder_ to maintain.

+Many who use Tailwind never want to go back; many who _don't_ never want to.

 How could we possibly disagree so sharply?